Cambridge Investment Research Advisors, Inc.

-Headquartered in Fairfield, Iowa, Cambridge Investment Research Advisors, Inc. (CIRA) oversees $56.15 billion in client assets.
-It’s the investment advisor brother to broker-dealer Cambridge Investment Research, Inc., both of which are under parent company Cambridge Investment Group, Inc. The firm's client base is dominated by non-high-net-worth individuals.
+Headquartered in Fairfield, Iowa, Cambridge Investment Research Advisors, Inc. (CIRA) oversees more than $82 billion in client assets.
+The firm's client base is dominated by non-high-net-worth individuals.

 CIRA has advisors located all across the country.
 However, its advisor representatives are not actually employees.
 Instead, they are independent contractors that offer services through CIRA.
 Most advisor representatives are also registered representatives of its broker-dealer affiliate and many are insurance agents as well.